Lothian Buses: Vehicle tracking

 The company also supplies data to the Transport for Edinburgh open data service, which supplies vehicle location data to sites such as bustimes.org.

 In media

-Lothian Buses' Seafield depot was used as a location for the CBeebies children's programme Me Too! under the name of Riversea Buses.
-The company's staff also feature in the programme, aired between 2006 and 2007.
+Lothian Buses' Marine depot was used as a location for the CBeebies children's programme Me Too! under the name of Riversea Buses.
+The company's staff also feature in the programme, aired between 2006 and 2008.
 Of Lothian Buses' participation in the series, the company's then chief executive officer Neil Renilson said "It's a good opportunity to keep public transport in the eye of the next generation of customers."